mjnrock/fuzzyknights-boardgame/Manual/Normal Mode/Player Turns.md

 Below are some random things not *often* relevant to the game, but it may come up.

 ### Voting
+Do not read this section too rigidly, it is meant as a high-level guidance, but the ultimate decision is up to you.

 If a situation arises where a `Vote` is necessary, then each Player can "cast" `1 Vote`.
-In the event of a tie (e.g. an even number of Players), the `Anchor` determines the result based on whatever criteria s/he chooses.
-If this becomes problematic, the `Vote` automatically fails.
+In the event of a tie (e.g. an even number of Players), choose a reconciliation method that has fair and even odds (e.g. flip a coin, roll a `1dP` and split `10 - 50` and `60 - 100`, etc.), or create a fun and/or competitive event to decide.

-> **TIP:** In the event of a tie and you are the `Anchor`, consider introducing light-hearted fun at the other Players' expense, such as pitting each side of the `Vote` against each other by some means (e.g. a mini event, a trivia contest, etc.).
+> **TIP:** In the event of a tie, consider introducing light-hearted fun at the other Players' expense, such as pitting each side of the `Vote` against each other by some means (e.g. a mini event, a trivia contest, etc.).

 ### Fractional Remains
 Intuitively, imagine all fractional roles as if they were dividing people and you must keep them alive--you can't have half a person (at least, not a person that is still alive...).